 "Steph Casey's luminous debut":

 Steph Casey is a Wellington, New Zealand-based singer/songwriter, though one quickly hears that her muses have spent considerable time across the pond in the United States.
 Among the influences she cites–and which you’ll hear on her debut record–are Gillian Welch, The Be Good Tanyas, and Lucinda Williams.
 Voice-wise, her dulcet tones resemble those of Joy Williams of The Civil Wars, another inspiration.
 One of my favorites is “Thievery,” a no-punches-pulled song of longing.
 Another is “Heavy Warm Heart,” an off-kilter little number heavy on the first beats, in which Casey lets her light voice bounce off and between picked acoustic guitar notes whilst viola and cello add sonorous depth.
 Add some splashes of soul (the Hammond-enhanced “No Love”) and a carefree beach song about one of my favorite places, “Kapiti,” and it all adds up to later-in-life promise.
-This is a solid debut, no matter how long it took to arrive
+This is a solid debut.

 - ROB WEIR, principal music writer for SingOut!
 Magazine, USA's oldest folk music publication.